 The interviewers were children and young adults who are reporters with the paper, aged in their teens to 30s with all having experienced not, or not being able to, attend school.
 They ask the celebrities for advice about how to move forward with their own lives, such as, "I haven't been attending school, and I am worried about how I am going to be able to live from here on out," or, "They say, 'It's all right to escape if it's painful,' but there isn't anywhere to go."

 To one reporter who confides, "I am prone to being dependent, and I am just wandering around," writer Karin Amamiya answers, "Wandering is a way to enrich yourself.
 That's because by experiencing different expressions and stories, you are already studying."
 In response to being asked what he considers the most important when creating his work, graphic designer Tadanori Yokoo says, "You can't be afraid of diving head first into your own world and being isolated.
 It's when you are alone that you have the biggest chance to grow."

 "Right now, if you have a lot of time to think about things, shouldn't you let your imagination run free?" illustrator and actor Lily Franky asks children who do not attend school and their parents.
 "It's fine if the people around you say things like you are 'avoiding reality.'
 If we only thought about reality, then nothing new would be created.
 That's what I believe."

 "The celebrities gave honest answers to the questions that the reporters were struggling with.
 In that, there is a hint about how to live," said Ishii.
 "In the title of the book, I would like to keep conveying the message, 'It's fine.
 You are still living.'"

-(Japanese original by Kim Su-ryeon, City News Department)
+(Japanese original by Sooryeon Kim, City News Department)